joongpa/Laita/README.md

     - Use themes (and dark mode)
 - Reduce number of Firebase reads
 - Statistics page
+    - Average gauge for quantity-based categories should round to 1 decimal place instead of being an integer
     - add page indicator
     - streaks for meeting daily goals
     - Lifetime summaries